Curtis Wilbur Conduct Security Reaction Force Basic Course

-From left, Fire Controlman 3rd Class Dayson Elliot performs a mock take down on Fire Controlman 2nd Class Kade Nelson during a Security Reaction Force Basic course on the midship of the Arleigh Burke-class guided-missile destroyer USS Curtis Wilbur (DDG 54) while transiting the Malacca Strait, May 17, 2025.
+Ensign Xao Vang, from Merced, California, is sprayed with oleoresin capsicum during a Security Reaction Force – Basic training evolution on the flight deck of the Arleigh Burke-class guided-missile destroyer USS Curtis Wilbur (DDG 54) in the Strait of Malacca, May 19, 2025.
 Curtis Wilbur, assigned to the Nimitz Carrier Strike Group, is underway in the U.S. 7th Fleet area of operations on a scheduled deployment, demonstrating the U.S. Navy’s unwavering commitment to a free and open Indo-Pacific.
 (U.S. Navy photo by Mass Communication Specialist Seaman Apprentice Mark Bergado)

 |Date Taken: